estuary/flow/site/docs/guides/connect-network.md

 5. Configure your internal network to allow the SSH server to access your capture or materialization endpoint.
   Note the internal **host** and **port**; these are necessary to open the connection.

-6. Configure your network to expose the SSH server endpoint to eternal traffic.
+6. Configure your network to expose the SSH server endpoint to external traffic.
 The method you use depends on your organization's IT policies.
 Currently, Estuary doesn't provide a list of static IPs for whitelisting purposes, but if you require one, [contact Estuary support](mailto:support@estuary.dev).